-Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
+2. Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
 If they are, it could cause a ground connection you don't want.
 You wouldn't be able to start your vehicle, and the bad grounding could damage the electrical systems.

 To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump starting procedure.
-Put an automatic transmission in PARK (P) before setting the parking brake.
+Put an automatic transmission in PARK (P) and a manual transmission in NEUTRAL (N) before setting the parking brakes.